 Despite these analyses, no definitive conclusions can be made why the CAPTCHA accuracy is so much lower than expected.
 However, despite this, the accuracy is still manageable, considering a 44% success rate is not the worst case in the world, and most text CAPTCHA mechanisms allow the user to generate a new CAPTCHA.

 While quantitative results are objective and simple, qualitative results are always appreciated as well.
 It is not worth wasting your time showing the model predicting a label for a given character.
 Instead t-SNE plots were created for the digits, seen in Figure 6 and Figure 7.
-In Figure 6, the 76x76 character images are flattened to produce 5775 image “features”/pixels.
+In Figure 6, the 76x76 character images are flattened to produce 5775 image “features”/pixels, without being passed into a classifier.
 Figure 7 instead passes the images through the fully trained character classification model and 500 features are extracted from the last fully connected layer.
 Although performing t-SNE (an iterative, non-linear dimensionality reduction technique) is enough to produce some nice-looking plots, t-SNE is computationally expensive, with a runtime of O(NlogN) or O(N²) depending on the method.
 As such, image features are reduced with PCA (closed-form, linear dimensionality reduction technique) to 100 components, then those components are passed into the t-SNE algorithm to produce the visualizations below.
 This significantly reduces the amount of time required to train the t-SNE algorithm.

 NOTE: These plots say “Digits”, but they instead should be “Characters”.
 The plots are indeed for all 36 classes, not a subset.